-The community consultation measures outlined above are not necessary for small scale applications e.g. house extensions or single dwellings although we encourage applicants/ developers to discuss proposals with neighbours who may be affected by the development and take account of their comments when drawing up the formal planning application.
+The community consultation measures outlined above are not necessary for small scale applications e.g. house extensions or single dwellings.
+However, we emphasise with applicants/ developers the benefits to be gained by discussing proposals with neighbours who may be affected by the development and taking account of their comments when drawing up the formal planning application.